29 Grooviest 70s Outfit Ideas for Your Retro Party Look in 2025

 11. Wear Bold Patterns

 Florals weren’t the only patterns that rose to popularity in the 70s.
 Mod patterns with groovy colors like brown, turquoise and orange were everywhere, from kitchen appliances to patterned garments.
 Don’t be afraid to mix and match patterns in your 70s outfit ideas.
+For a more daring approach, layer geometric prints with suede or leather accents — a pairing that embodies the eclectic confidence of the decade.

 12. Add a Platform Boot

 All those bell-bottomed pants in the 70s sometimes called for an elevated shoe look.
-Platform boots, whether ankle height or taller, pair perfectly with long pants or with mini dresses that are perfect for hitting the disco scene.
-You can try a more neutral option in brown or black to wear on a daily basis, or go slightly extreme with white go-go boots to make your 70s outfit complete.
+Platform boots, whether ankle height or taller, pair perfectly with long pants or with mini dresses and are great for hitting the disco scene.

 13. Wear Crocheted Clothes

 Some of the styles from the 60s that carried over into the next decade included tie-dye and fringed elements, as well as vests and tops crocheted in neutral colors.
 Try a duster-length crocheted sweater over a mini dress for your next 70s-themed party.
-You can also incorporate the 70s outfit essentials that are crocheted in the form of belts, headbands and handbags.

 14. Try a Feathery Hairstyle